12V VS 24V RV battery systems: differences and selection

 For example, if two 12V 100Ah batteries are connected in parallel, the total voltage remains at 12V, but the capacity doubles to 200Ah.
 This configuration is ideal for devices with high energy requirements, as it extends the runtime without changing the voltage.

-Recommended reading: Wiring of battery in series VS. Parallel
+Recommended reading: Wiring of battery in series VS. parallel

 4.3 Effects on electrical components and devices